xnvme/xnvme/docs/background/backends/upcie/cuda.md

 within a percent or two of each other.
 One kernel serves every queue in the process, up to 64 of them, and is launched with the first and retired with the last; it needs no stream or context from the caller.
 The `--cq-gpu` flag of {ref}`sec-tools-xnvmeperf` and of the test tools sets the flag.

+**upcie-hip** implements the flag the same way, with a wavefront per queue.
-The **upcie** backend rejects it with `ENOTSUP`, having no GPU to put the CQ in; the other backends ignore it, as they do the polling flags they do not implement.
+Its kernel is the only device code in the library and is compiled by `hipcc` on its own into a code object that the library embeds and loads through the module API, so the library remains an ordinary C build against the HIP runtime.
+The **upcie** backend rejects the flag with `ENOTSUP`, having no GPU to put the CQ in; the other backends ignore it, as they do the polling flags they do not implement.

 A caller can hand over device memory it allocated itself with `xnvme_mem_map()`, which registers the range through the same registry the